 Yippee!
 Tomorrow is Christmas day and I know so many of you are just as excited as I am for Christmas.
 Some people say they prefer Christmas eve to Christmas day but I am hell of a Christmas day person lol.
 Christmas season is an amazing period.
 We get to bond with family, eat as much as we can take in, relax and all but Christmas can be stressful.
 The pressure that comes with it can have a negative effect on the mental health.
 And today, I’ll be talking about how to keep your mental health in check this Christmas!

+Christmas is a wonderful time of the year but it can be a time of depression, loneliness, and grief for some people.
 If you find yourself struggling with your mental health during Christmas or during this holiday season in general, you are not alone.
 Mental health issues like, depression, anxiety or even grieving the death of a loved one can be triggered during Christmas for a whole number of reasons.
-Christmas might be a lot different this year and celebrating Christmas during the pandemic can be even more stressful and so, here are few ways you can keep your mental health in check this Christmas.
+Here are few ways you can keep your mental health in check this Christmas.

 REACH OUT/ TALK TO SOMEONE

 If you start to feel anxious, stressed, lonely, isolated, depressed, or anything at all, talk to someone.
-It can be very hard to talk to someone about these feelings but it is very good to communicate your feelings to someone (not just anyone tho, I advice you talk to a trusted person.
-For example: a trusted family member, friend, a counsellor or call a mental health emergency number).
-Talking to a a trusted person about how you feel can help you feel better and it can help you feel more positive about the issues you are having.
-If you feel like you do not have someone to talk to, or you want to talk to a counsellor, you can talk to me here!
+It can be very hard to talk to someone about these kind of feelings but it is important to communicate your feelings to someone (not just anyone tho, I advice you talk to a trusted person.
+For example, a trusted family member, friend, a counsellor or call a mental health emergency number).
+Talking to the right person about how you feel will definitely help you feel better and it will help you feel more positive about the issues you are having.